 Tim Powers won the World Fantasy Award twice for his critically acclaimed novels Last Call and Declare.
 Declare also received the International Horror Guild Award.
 His novel On Stranger Tides inspired the Monkey Island video game series and was sold to Disney for the movie franchise installment Pirates of the Caribbean: On Stranger Tides.
-His book The Anubis Gates won the Philip K. Dick Award and is considered a modern science fiction classic and a progenitor of the Steampunk genre.
+His book The Anubis Gates won the Philip K. Dick Award and is considered a modern science fiction classic and a progenitor of the steampunk genre.
 Powers won the Dick Award again for straight science fiction post-apocalypse novel Dinner at Deviant’s Palace.
-Many of his novels, such as Last Call, and Alternate Routes, are so-called “secret histories,” which use real historical events in which supernatural and metaphysical elements influence the story in weird and compelling manners.
+Many of his novels, such as Last Call and Alternate Routes, are so-called “secret histories,” which use real historical events in which supernatural and metaphysical elements influence the the story in weird and compelling manners.
 Powers grew up in Southern California and studied English at Cal State Fullerton, where he met frequent collaborators James Blaylock and K.W.
 Jeter, as well as renowned science fiction author Philip K. Dick, who became a close friend and mentor.
-Powers is a practicing Catholic who claims “stories are more effective, and more truly represent the writer’s actual convictions, when they manifest themselves without the writer's conscious assistance.
+Powers is a practicing Catholic who claims “Stories are more effective, and more truly represent the writer’s actual convictions, when they manifest themselves without the writer's conscious assistance.
 I concern myself with my plots, but I let my subconscious worry about my themes.”
 Powers still resides in Southern California with his wife, Serena.

 Get updates about Tim Powers and recommended reads from Simon & Schuster.
-Plus, get a FREE eBOOK when you sign up!
+Plus, get a FREE ebook when you sign up!